matiascodesal/maya-glTF/README.md

    - Metallic and roughness are derived from the other attribute values and do not support textures.
 - Recommend aiStandardSurface shader for best material conversion.
    - Textures not supported for metallicRoughness
+- Node animation supported for translation, rotation, scale.
 - glTF and glb supported
 - Options for embedded binary data, single external bin, or preserved external images.

 ### TODO
-- Continue implementing the rest of glTF spec
+- Implement skinning
+- Implement blendshapes
-- Add export_selected
+- Add Export Selection... function.
 - Convert arnold metalness maps and roughness maps to metallicRoughness maps.
 - Support aiStandardSurface normal maps
 - Support aiStandardSurface emission
-- Simplify export options
 - Write tests